-Apple's latest MacBook Pro models are here, bringing with them some superb performance and efficiency gains with the M1 Pro and M1 Max chips, the return of varied I/O options, and gorgeous new displays.
+Apple's 2021 MacBook Pro models offer superb performance and efficiency gains with the M1 Pro and M1 Max chips, the return of varied I/O options, and gorgeous displays.

 How to scale apps around the notch on the MacBook Pro (2021)

-After following the above steps, the app with disappearing menu bar items should scale down to fit below the notch entirely.
-The app then essentially takes up the amount of screen real estate offered by previous-generation MacBook Pro models.
+After following the above steps, the app with the disappearing menu bar items should scale down to fit below the notch.
+The app essentially takes up the amount of screen real estate offered by previous-generation MacBook Pro models.

 It's worth noting that the "Scale to fit below built-in camera" setting will not appear in the Get Info window for apps that have been updated to work with the notch-bearing MacBook models.
-As more people get their hands on the new machines, it's possible more app developers will update their apps with proper compatibility.
+As more people get their hands on the Macs, more app developers may update their apps with proper compatibility.